 International trade disputes often require specialized economic expertise.
-Compass Lexecon economists have experience in complex international trade cases, providing advice and independent testimony on issues related to international trade and commerce disputes for both domestic and foreign corporations as well as governments.
+Compass Lexecon economists have experience in complex international trade cases, providing advice and independent testimony on issues related to international trade and commerce disputes for both U.S. and global corporations as well as governments.

-Compass Lexecon economists also have substantial expertise on local economy and market conditions in many major economies around the world.
-With 400 professional staff located across 17 offices, our experts combine rigorous economic analyses with deep understanding of business norms and historical context associated with the locale at issue that are crucial to help clients navigate challenges in international disputes.
+Compass Lexecon economists also have substantial expertise in local economy and market conditions in many major economies around the world.
+With 425 professional staff located across 20 offices, our experts combine rigorous economic analyses with deep understanding of business norms and historical context associated with the locale at issue to help clients navigate challenges in international disputes.

-We analyze firm- and market-level data to assess the injury and causation analyses in response to claims of subsidies, dumping, and unfair competition.
-We provide analysis and testimony regarding Section 337 unfair practice claims, focusing on domestic industry definition and the competitive and public interest implications of exclusion remedies.
-We also produce studies of the economic effects of U.S. and foreign trade policies on domestic industries’ comparable and competitive advantage.
+We analyze firm- and market-level data to analyze the injury and causation in response to claims of subsidies, dumping, and unfair competition.
+We provide analysis and testimony regarding Section 337 unfair practice claims, focusing on industry definition and the competitive and public interest implications of exclusion remedies.
+We also produce studies of the economic effects of U.S. and global trade policies on U.S. industries’ comparable and competitive advantage.
 Our economists have testified or submitted testimony before the USITC and the WTO.

 We have expertise in the following areas: